caryoscelus/heavy-bright-sun-wip/chapters/xxx-flight-across.md

 My first flight.
 Not first flight ever, but rather first *my* flight.
 The time when i rule the air around.
 When a few worthless precious lives depend on me.
-When the decision whether this two ton machinery will continue functioning or not is mine and mine only.
+When the decision whether this two ton machinery will continue functioning or not is mine and mine alone.

     ***